danielerapati/2years-oncall/PITCHME.md

 Insights
 --------

-Incidents are more frequent at junctures
+Incidents are more frequent at junctions

 ![Sdeng](assets/incident.jpg)

 Note:
-Especially if the juncture is with a third party, where communication is more scarce and easily ignored.
+Especially if the junction is with a third party, where communication is more scarce and easily ignored.
 Watch out for points of friction in internal communication as well.